Hyalella azteca: Ecology

 In contrast to other species of Hyalella, H. azteca is extremely common and has wide ecological tolerances.
 It can tolerate alkaline waters and brackish waters, but cannot tolerate a pH lower (more acidic) than 6.0.

 The main foodstuffs of H. azteca are filamentous algae and diatoms, although they may also consume organic detritus.
 It cannot assimilate either cellulose or lignin, even though these biomolecules are a major component of the leaf litter.
 It can, however, assimilate 60%–90% of the bacterial biomass that it ingests.

 Hyalella azteca is an important food for many waterfowl.
 In Saskatchewan, 97% of the diet of female white-winged scoters was observed to be H. azteca, and it also makes up a significant part of the diet of lesser scaup.

 Insecticide resistance

+Hyalella azteca is widely used in ecotoxicology due to its sensitivity to pollutants; however, recent studies suggest that populations may develop tolerance to insecticides over few generations.
+For instance, a 2024 study found that after just two generations of exposure to thiacloprid, tolerance levels increased significantly, highlighting the potential role of developmental plasticity in rapid adaptation to pesticide pollution.
+However, evolved resistance to insecticides may conflict with the species' ability to adapt to climate change.
+Fulton et al. (2021) demonstrated that some resistance mechanisms in H. azteca impose a fitness cost under higher temperatures, raising concerns about the trade-offs between pesticide tolerance and thermal adaptability in a changing environment.
 Some H. azteca have evolved insecticide resistance.
 This does however conflict with their need to adapt to climate change: Fulton et al 2021 finds some of their mechanisms of resistance impose a fitness cost under higher temperatures.